chavarera/PythonScript/Data_Structure_In_Python/List/Insertdeleteupdateonlist.md

 ````

 ## 3.Update :drum:
-- for updating the element value
+For updating the element value

 Syntax:
 ```python